I need a freelancer I am a freelancer Pricing

 (b) Necessary for our legitimate interests (to satisfy our legal, regulatory, tax, accounting or reporting requirements to keep our records archived for a reasonable or statutory period)

-We may share your personal data with the parties set out below for the purposes set out in the table [Purposes for which we will use your personal data] above.
+We may share your personal data with the parties set out below for the purposes set out in the table above:

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.